Horizon-independent Preconditioner Design for Linear Predictive Control: Spectral Properties

+It is tempting to only apply the stabilizing controller $K$ after the horizon, like the CLQR stability theory in \cite{Mayne2000_StabilitySurvey}, but this will cause $\mathbf{\Gamma}$ to have $A^{i}B$ in the upper-left $N \times N$ block submatrix and $(A - BK)^{i}B$ in the remaining part, breaking the block Toeplitz structure.

-Note that at this point there is no restriction on the type of linear state-feedback controller used to pre-stabilize the system - any controller that results in a Schur-stable closed-loop system can be used.
-A convenient choice for $K$ though is the infinite-horizon LQR controller designed using the cost matrices in \eqref{eq:mpc:linMPC}.
-That LQR feedback law can be readily computed if $P$ is chosen to be the solution to the DARE, which is a convenient choice, since it can provide closed-loop stability guarantees for the predictive controller \cite{Mayne2000_StabilitySurvey}.
+At this point, there is no restriction on the type of linear state-feedback controller used to prestabilize the system --- any controller that results in a Schur-stable closed-loop system can be used.
+A convenient choice for $K$ is the infinite-horizon LQR controller designed using the cost matrices in \eqref{eq:mpc:lin:cost} with $P$ chosen to be the solution to the DARE~\eqref{eq:dare} as described in Section~\ref{sec:prelim:formulation}.

-If the system $\mathcal{G}$ is Schur-stable to begin with, then there is no need for a pre-stabilizing controller $K$ and the matrices $\Gamma$ and $\Gamma_{c}$ are the same.
-The matrix symbol for $\Gamma_{c}$ can also be simplified as shown in Corollary~\ref{cor:gammaSymbolSchurStable}. \begin{corollary} If the system $\mathcal{G}$ is Schur-stable, then with $K = 0$ the prediction matrix $\Gamma$ has a convergent Fourier series, producing the matrix symbol $\mathcal{P}_{\Gamma} \in \Cpi$ with
+If the system $\mathcal{G}$ is Schur-stable to begin with, then there is no need for a prestabilizing controller $K$ and the matrices $\Gamma$ and $\Gamma_{c}$ can be the same.
+The matrix symbol for $\Gamma_{c}$ can then be simplified as shown in Corollary~\ref{cor:gammaSymbolSchurStable}. \begin{corollary} If the system $\mathcal{G}$ is Schur-stable, then with $K = 0$ the prediction matrix $\Gamma$ has a convergent Fourier series, producing the matrix symbol $\mathcal{P}_{\Gamma} \in \Cpi$ with

 where $\mathcal{G}(\cdot)$ is the transfer function matrix for the system~$\mathcal{G}$. \end{corollary}